 Ol Pejeta Conservancy is a 364sq km wildlife conservancy situated between the foothills of Mount Kenya and the Aberdares and its game-to-area ratio tops the Kenyan park and reserve league.
 Ol Pejeta has over 10000 large mammals and it is the only park where the big 5 and chimpanzees can be seen.
 It is also where the fastest growing population of rhino in Africa can be found.
-There are southern white rhino, about 80 endangered black rhino and in a special sanctuary there are four of the world's last seven remaining northern white rhino.
+There are southern white rhino, about 80 endangered black rhino and in a special sanctuary there are three of the world's last six remaining northern white rhino.

 Safari by vehicle is not the only option at Ol Pejeta.
 Game walks, horse rides and even camel rides are available, as are nocturnal game drives.

 Since being established in 1988 Ol Pejeta has had a colourful list of previous owners including Lord Delamere, an early and influential settler from Britain, shipping tycoon Aristotle Onassis' father Roussel and the arms dealer Adnan Khashoggi.
 It was set up originally as a cattle ranch but herds of migrating elephant regularly destroyed the fenced enclosures making intensive cattle farming impracticable.
 Cattle still plays a role in Ol Pejeta today but as a managed livestock within the conservancy and is used to maximise the bio-diversity of the land making Ol Pejeta an integrated wildlife and livestock area.